kra/futel/media/sanitizer/handbook.md

 # Supply notes

 Feel free to use the supplies for the safety of yourself and your family if you need them.
-Conversely, supplies are difficult to acquire, so if you can provide supplies, please do so.
 The cheapest sanitizing solution is a 10% bleach solution in water.
 Higher concentrations of bleach do not increase effectiveness.
-A Pine-Sol solution is also economical.
+A Pine-Sol solution is also economical when used as directed for sanitation.
 Many other products including alcohol wipes and various disinfectants can also be used.

 # Motivational notes